-• Providers will be reimbursed in two payments: 1) an initial 25% advance payment 2) a final payment at the end of the program, and upon submission and approval of the completed deliverables.
+• Providers will be reimbursed in two ways: 1) an initial 25% advance payment 2) Monthly submissions and upon approval of the completed deliverables.
 No payments will be made until all deliverables are submitted and approved by the Kids Hope Alliance.

-Deliverable Description Frequency Report Method Date Due Invoice/ Detail, for each line item in the Once SAMIS One week after the

-Expense approved budget, the (document conclusion of the Report expenditures against that budget. repository) summer camp Clients Detailed reporting of the number Once SAMIS At the conclusion of the Served of students served, broken out by (document one-week summer camp demographic information. repository) program Activities Narrative description of services Once SAMIS One week after the provided during the camp, (document conclusion of the including response times and repository) summer camp outreach methods.
-End of Summary of the camp's Once SAMIS One week after the Camp services/analysis of outcomes, (document conclusion of the Report issues that occurred, solutions to repository) summer camp the issues, and general lessons learned.
+Deliverable Description Frequency Report Date Due Method Invoice/ Detail, for each line item in the Monthly SAMIS The 10 th of the Expense approved budget, the expenditures (document following month.
+Report against that budget. repository) Clients Detailed reporting of the number of Weekly SAMIS The 10 th of the Served students served, broken out by (document following month. demographic information. repository) Progress Updates on progress of the Weekly SAMIS The 10 th of the Reports program, issues that occurred, (document following month. solutions to the issues, and repository) requested technical assistance.
+End of Summary of the institute's Once SAMIS The 10 th of the month Program services/analysis of outcomes. (document following the end of the Report repository) contract term and/or fiscal year.